 The committee notes that the broad diversity of the student body is not actively used for educating students about diversity, cultural differences and cultural competencies.
-The committee supports ESE's intention to establish a special committee on diversity that will investigate how to benefit more of this diversity, as well as to further strengthen staff and student's intercultural competencies.
+The committee supports ESE's intention to establish a special committee on diversity that will investigate how to benefit more of this diversity, as well as to further strengthen staff and students' intercultural competencies.

 The legal enrolment criteria are applicable to the programme.
-The programme has a sufficient tutoring for students in place The first year mentoring groups contribute significantly to this.
+The programme has a sufficient tutoring for students in place; the first year mentoring groups contribute significantly to this.

 Lecturers are competent, qualified and enthusiastic.
 The committee appreciates the international character of the staff and that lecturers are active in (international) research.
 The committee is also positive about the teaching assistants and supports the continuous investment in their didactical training.
+In addition, the committee recommends lecturers themselves to be actively involved in some of the tutorials, to gain insight what students do and learn during these tutorials and are informed about in the teaching assistants teaching skills.